IDC Names Securiti a Worldwide Leader in Data Privacy

 Organizations must – in the case of collecting personal data directly from data subjects – use adequate means to inform data subjects of the following elements before starting to collect their data:

-The PDPL requires organizations to take the necessary organizational, administrative, and technical measures and means to ensure the preservation of personal data, including when it is transferred, per the provisions and controls specified by the Implementing Regulations and Personal Data Transfer Regulations.
+The PDPL requires organizations to take the necessary organizational, administrative, and technical measures and means to ensure the preservation of personal data, including when it is transferred, per the provisions and controls specified by the Draft Regulations.

-The PDPL and accompanying Regulations require that organizations notify the regulatory authority no later than 72 hours of first becoming aware of a data breach.
+The PDPL requires that organizations notify the regulatory authority no later than 72 hours of first becoming aware of a data breach.
 Furthermore, the data controller must provide the regulatory authority with a detailed analysis of the breach and what steps are being taken to ensure such an incident is not repeated.

 Additionally, if the data breach puts the data subjects' personal data at significant risk, the data controller must inform them promptly.
 The controller must also communicate the contact details of the relevant DPO the data subjects can contact to know more about what data has been compromised.

-Under the PDPL, organizations must keep records of their processing activities during the period of processing and for an additional five years from the respective dates when the processing activities are completed. n.
+Under the PDPL, organizations must keep records of their processing activities and for a period determined by the Draft Regulation.
 The records should include a minimum of the following data:

 The PDPL provides that organizations – when choosing the processing party – must choose an entity that provides the necessary guarantees for enforcing the provisions of the PDPL and must constantly verify such entity's compliance with its instructions in all matters relating to the protection of personal data.